sfigg/commercialization-public/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

 If you use an x64 Windows 10 image, add x64 update packages; if you use an x86 Windows 10 image, add x86 update packages.

-To obtain update packages, download them from [Microsoft Update Catalog](http://catalog.update.microsoft.com/v7/site/Home.aspx).
+To get update packages, download them from [Microsoft Update Catalog](http://catalog.update.microsoft.com/v7/site/Home.aspx).

 1. Run Internet Explorer and navigate to the [Microsoft Update Catalog](http://catalog.update.microsoft.com/v7/site/Home.aspx) webpage.
 See [What you will need and where to get it](#what-you-will-need-and-where-to-get-it) for more information about which packages you should obtain from Microsoft Update Catalog.